Davy Crockett Bourbon

 Regarding the sole agents for Davy Crockett Bourbon, we see that John Hey was working in the early years as a porter for the wholesale wine and liquor company, Kelly, Henderson & Gilchrist in San Francisco.
 In 1883, he set out on his own and developed a partnership with Henry J. Grauerholz and Henry Faust that lasted until 1887.
 Faust dropped off and Hey, Grauerholz & Co. was formed in 1888.
 They were located at 105-107 California in 1884 and 1885 and 215 Sacramento from 1886 to 1896.
 They moved to 224 Front Street from 1897 to 1905.
 It was during this period that they were the sole agents for Davy Crockett Pure Old Bourbon.
 It is written that the great San Francisco earthquake of 1906 greatly disrupted business.

-Primary Support: Family History Collection of A. Blomgren on the brand owned by P. E. Payne.
+Support: Reference to Family History Collection of A. Blomgren on the brand owned by P. E. Payne.
 Aileen Blomgren, is a great-great-granddaughter of P. Edwin Payne

 Read: The Richard Monarch Story from Those Pre-Pro Whiskey Men! by Jack Sullivan